cdot/Squirrel/DEVELOPING.md

 ## Developers

-Developers must be able to run the following:
-- GNU `make`
-- `uglifyJS` (requires node.js)
-- `perl`

-You are welcome to push proposals for changes/fixes to github.
+You are welcome to submit pull requests with proposals for changes/fixes.

 # Translations

 Squirrel incorporates support for translation of all user messages to languages other than English.
-The configured language in your browser is used to determine which translation to use (if available).

 Translations are simply mappings from the English string to the equivalent in the other language, using the symbols $1, $2 etc to indicate parameters